NumPy 1.16 is the minimal NumPy version on all platforms

 important change here is that we will be removing static libraries from

-the main packages and moving them to -static
+the main packages and moving them to -static suffixed packages.

-packages will not be built by default but only on request.
+-static packages will not be built by default but only on request.

-repo has been renamed to admin-requests
+The cf-mark-broken repo has been renamed to admin-requests.
+It still

 serves the same purpose.
 However, we have expanded the capabilities of